Tayyab-CodeLover/ThinkoDashboard/README.md

 **Thinko Dashboard** is a React-based web application built as a collaborative and continuously improving project.
 It’s ideal for learning, experimenting, and building scalable frontend features.

-> 👥 Developed by Tayyab Hussain and team.
+> 👥 Developed by Tayyab Hussain , Waqas Anwar and team.

 ---